cbarbu/multilingualShinyApp/README.md

 A way to build a multilingual Shiny app using a double list and renderUI.

-This is a fork from https://github.com/chrislad/multilingualShinyApp switching to json for translation file and adding helper files.
+This is a fork from https://github.com/chrislad/multilingualShinyApp *switching to json for translation file* and *adding helper functions*.

 Local test run : shiny::runApp()